• Skip to primary navigation

 • Use a digital scale.
 It's essential to be as accurate as possible with the measurement when making yeast dough.
 If you're using cups to measure the flour, it's easy to end up adding more than needed, which will result in dry and tough bagels.

 • Give the dough enough time to rise.
 This is important to end up with fluffy onion bagels that have air pockets inside.
-If the dough has not risen properly, the end result will be flat.
+If the dough has not risen properly, the result will be flat.

 FAQ